chanikayay/taco-town/README.md

 # taco-town
-Ingredients for 3 Different Kinds of Taco
+Ingredients for 3 Different Kinds of Taco.
+Website: (ake time to load up, please wait cause I don't have money to host a proper website ;-;)

 Utilize JSON in Node.js and EJS through bodyparser.
-Get hands on array, how to turn JS Object into JSON and vice versa.
+Get hands on array.
+Learn how to turn JS Object into JSON and vice versa.

 Little notes to myself:
 JS Object -> JSON